 In the excerpt above, the sound "critch cratch" in English is translated into "sreek sreek".
-The onomatopoeia "critch cratch" and its translation "sreek sreek" have affricate [$t\Sigma$] and fricative [s] respectively.
+The onomatopoeia "critch cratch" and its translation "sreek sreek" have fricative sounds $[t\int]$ and [s].
 Both sounds suggest the sound of something rubbed or a friction against a rough surface.
 They also have the sound [r] which indicates motion or vibration.

 In articulating of the sound [r], the tip of the tongue constricts with alveolar ridge.
 The tongue also vibrates when pronouncing [r].
-Regarding the affricate [t Σ] and fricative [s], these sounds are produced by a constriction of airflow to create friction.
+Regarding the affricate [t \int] and fricative [s], these sounds are produced by a constriction of airflow to create friction.
 The vibration, the friction, and the sound reduplications suggest a repeating fast movement of the onomatopoeic words which describes Gargamel's walk.
 Therefore, the Indonesian translation of the onomatopoeia "critch cratch" into "sreek sreek" still maintains the iconicity.